Volunteers

 How to pick the right cause and the right role for you

-The goal of a meta-problem is to identify which problems would be the best to solve, both in terms of the benefits and the costs to achieve the improvements.
+The goal when exploring a dilemma is to identify which problems would be the best to solve, both in terms of the benefits and the costs to achieve the improvements.

 There are two main lenses to use as you contemplate volunteering: What will my impact on the world be, and what will I get/take from the experience?
-Each of these will require a subset of supporting choices.
-As you ponder your options, there are a host of factors to consider along the way.
+Each of these will require a subset of supporting choices, which bring a set of consequences.

 What do you get out of volunteering?

-People get different benefits from volunteering.
-Some are driven by a cause, a sense of purpose, or by some vision of what needs to be different in the world of tomorrow.
+Some people are driven by a cause, a sense of purpose, or some vision of what needs to be different in the world of tomorrow.

 Others enjoy the satisfaction of helping others.
 Maybe you went through a rough patch and think of volunteering as paying forward the help you received when you were at a low point.